 A PhD studentship is available in the Imaging Concepts Group at Glasgow University, developing and applying advanced optical microscopy and computational imaging techniques to measure and study the blood flow and heart function in the developing zebrafish heart.
 Since the zebrafish is transparent, advanced optical techniques make it possible to directly image in 3D the fluid flow in the complex environment of the heart itself.

 Precise measurement of 3D fluid flow inside a living organism is a challenge for which our group has recently developed a solution, based on light sheet fluorescence microscopy and advanced image processing techniques.
 The student will build on these initial results to develop improved methods for flow imaging using light sheet microscopy, as well as sophisticated mathematical analysis to reliably measure the flow from high-speed imagery, extracting the maximum amount of quantitative information from the limited number of observations made.
-The focus of this project is therefore on developing advanced optical imaging and computational analysis specifically tailored to a challenging application in biology, and it requires a student with a strong grounding in physics and experience in computer programming.
+The focus of this project is therefore on developing advanced optical imaging and computational analysis specifically tailored to a challenging application in biology, and it requires a student with a strong grounding in physics and/or mathematical analysis/modelling/inverse problems, and experience in computer programming.

 To date we have successfully profiled the blood flow at different depths within the 3D structure of the live zebrafish heart, and explored how it varies across the whole heartbeat.
 Research challenges for this project could include: